 - Eagle eggs begin hatching roughly 35 to 37 days after they are laid.
 This will begin in late March if the eagles lay eggs in mid-February.
 Hatch can take more than 24 hours for any given egg.

-We’re getting some questions about why the Decorah Eagles aren’t laying eggs yet.
+Harriet laid her first egg.
+Why hasn’t Mom or DNF laid an egg yet?
 Are they going to lay eggs?
-Will the nest be productive?
-The short answer is ‘Yes’ – the Decorah eagles historically lay eggs in February, while the Decorah North Eagles laid eggs in March in 2015, and in February in 2016.
+The short answer is ‘Yes’ – eagles in Decorah and Colorado tend to start laying eggs between mid-February and early March.
 The longer answer is more complicated.
 If you don’t want to read it, skip down to the bottom of the blog for breeding season information.

 Bald eagle breeding season: not the same everywhere

 We know that Bald Eagle breeding season varies by latitude.
 While breeding chronologies differ from nest to nest and state to state, in general: